6 Days (2017 film): Reception

 The Guardian described the film as "thoughtful, well-made, with a couple of excellent performances – and just a bit dull. ...
 The best scenes involve the SAS".

 The Times gave it 4 stars and wrote the story "is given the action-movie treatment in this pleasing and unexpectedly thoughtful drama."

 Radio Times gave it 4 stars and wrote it provided "us with a taut, detailed thriller that re-creates a significant chapter in the history of international terrorism."

-Television journalist Kate Adie who covered the siege for BBC TV offered a positive comment about the accuracy of the presentation of her role.
-Journalism is not always presented so accurately in the popular media, she said.
-So, "in a way, this film shows something which was so unusual and it really gets it.
-It really does".
+Television journalist Kate Adie, who covered the siege for BBC TV, offered a positive comment about the accuracy of the presentation of her role as a journalist, which is not always presented so accurately in the popular media.